j19sch/j19sch.github.io/posts/clj3-and-and-or-being-weird.md

 ---

-As a postscript to this post, I'd like to share some smaller things I noticed and/or learned about Clojure and vim.
+As a postscript to this post, I'll share some smaller things I noticed and/or learned about Clojure and vim.

 ### Notes on Clojure
 In a previous post [(clj 1)](/blog/clj1-deciding-on-an-editor/) I wrote I have a vague notion of what a "form" is, but wouldn't be able to explain it.
 Well, chapter 3 of the Brave and True-book explains that "form" refers to valid code and that it will sometimes use "expression" as a synonym.
 I had actually read this before writing that earlier blog post, so that shows the value of re-reading.